Heavy bag training may be a challenge for beginners. Today I am going to provide four training tips on the very basics.

 My first experience on a heavy bag came at a Wushu gym.
 I had been up from the ungodly hour of 4am, being drilled in “rhythmic exercises” until 8am.
 When the hour of sweet relief finally came, I was told to go and have “fun” with some older, tougher looking students who were coming in at that hour for Sanda (full contact kickboxing and grappling) classes.

-During this class, my initial thoughts were that I’d either die of exhaustion or get killed by having to spar with the other students, all of whom were jaked and looked like experienced fighters.
+During this class, my initial thoughts were that I would either die of exhaustion or get killed by having to spar with the other students, all of whom were jaked and looked like experienced fighters.
 I was the 120Ib kid who knew rhythmic exercises.